GregHattJr/malt/readme.md

 # Malt

 Malt is a static website generator built in Python.
-It transforms a directory of text files into a WordPress-style posts-and-pages website.
+It transforms a directory of text files into a WordPress-style website with support for pages, posts, and custom post types.

     $ malt --help